jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="gather-another" %}

-It is necessary to [disable the automatic gathering system]:
+To gather the list manually, it is necessary to [disable the automatic gathering system]:

 {% highlight python %}
 fruit.auto_gather = False